katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 title: Fun with Go's object model
 layout: post
 ---

-Go object model gets easier to understand when you accept that there is no objects at all, there is just functions and contracts, that are basically sets of functions.
+Go object model gets easier to understand when you accept that there is no objects at all, there is just functions and sets of functions that can operate on common state, with some sugar sprinkled on it.

 <!-- more -->

-Ok, now that I got your attention and you must be thinking "shut up, of course there are objects in Go", well, you are right.
-But it is a object model that is very different from the classical ones (like Java, C++, Python, the ones I know at least).
+Ok, perhaps now I got your attention and you must be thinking "shut up, of course there are objects in Go", well, you are right.
+And there is more to Go object model than syntactic sugar.

-Since I had my share of C programming, and also other cool languages like Lua, it is not very hard to me to think about closures and first class functions, but as I see other people developing in Go I sense some struggling to understand how Go works with objects.
+But it is a object model that is very different from the classical ones, like Java, C++ and Python
+(these are the ones I know at least).

+When struggling to get a sense of how Go objects works it helped me a lot to just let go of the object notion and think only in terms of functions.

-A vivid example is not seeing that a function that accepts a function as a parameter can also be called passing a method, So the idea is to de-construct the object model to just functions and build it back to how Go works, showing that Go is much more prone to functions with objects as an aid to make some idiom's easier than a object oriented language where objects domain with the traditional "everything is an object" idea.
+What I'm going to try to do is to de-construct the object model to just functions and build it back to how Go works, showing that Go is much more prone to functions with objects as an aid to make some idiom's easier than a object oriented language where everything is an object.

-It will probably be a lousy de construction since I'm not an expert in Go, but yet I feel compelled to try :-).
+It will probably be a lousy de de-construction since I'm not an expert in Go, but yet I feel compelled to try, since it looks like fun :-).

 # In the beginning there was the functions